UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ReadMe.md

 # Quick and easy flasher/updater for [Marauder](https://github.com/justcallmekoko/ESP32Marauder) on the Wifi Devboard!

-Looking for a Linux/OS X version?
+Looking for a Linux/Mac version?
 [Check out SkeletonMan's Python edition!](https://github.com/SkeletonMan03/FZEasyMarauderFlash) (WIP for Windows too including full automated downloads.)

 Looking for a quick video walkthrough on how to use this flasher?
 [Thanks to Lab401.com, you're in luck](https://www.youtube.com/watch?v=um_acrDaBK4)!<br>
 Or if you'd rather have a quick rundown of using the Flipper Application, check out [this summary from haxez.org](https://haxez.org/2022/11/marauding-wi-fi-networks-with-the-flipper-zero/).